PLR Articles and The Self-Employed

 The job of these PLR articles is to show that you know what you are talking about, not to teach the reader your professional skills!
 They should have the same tone as your web site and newsletter or blog, be that humorous or serious.

-A carpenter can write on apprenticeship, tools, aspects of reading drawings, working on site, health and safety, customer relations, working in people’s homes, cleanliness, sharpening a chisel or saw, the different weights of hammers – there are dozens of topics.
+A carpenter can write on apprenticeship, tools, aspects of reading drawings, working on site, health and safety, customer relations, working in people’s homes, cleanliness, sharpening a chisel or saw, the different weights of hammers – there are dozens of topics for the self-emloyed, whatever jobs, trades or professions they have.

 If you already have a web site, you can trickle-feed these articles into it at the rate of one a week.
 When they have been indexed by Google, say six weeks later, you can copy them to article databases with links back to your own web site in the author bio at the bottom, which will give you one-way backlinks to boost your sites rank.